astroskiff/skiff/docs/instruction_set_v1.md

 ## .i8 .. .i64, .u8 .. u64

 **Description:**
-Defines a specifically sized integer
+Defines a specifically sized integer.
+The memory of constants at runtime are word aligned so the minimum size of a constant is 2 bytes.
+This means that constants such as i8 and u8 are 2 bytes, and strings may have a trailing byte.

 **Example:**
 ```